abcnews/components-builder/README.md

 `defaultMarkerName` is a function that returns a user friendly name for the marker when the user clicks the save button.
 You can use this to customise default marker names based on the current hash, which can be useful if you have several different visualisations with distinct names.

 Prefixes correlate to the different marker types that have been implemented in the app.
 Users can choose which type of marker they want to copy.
-This is the same object as the `MarkerAdmin` component.
+This is the same object as the `ScreenshotTool` component.

 ## Developing